jeremykhon/employee_review/README.md

 # Full Stack Challenge

 Design a web application that allows employees to submit feedback toward each other's performance review.
-Done in 4 days as part of Paypay's interview process
+Done in 4 days as part of an interview process

 Here are the [Challenge Details](https://github.com/Pay-Baymax/FullStackEngineerChallenge)